-This commission is elected once every ten years, and convenes for just ONE year.
+This commission is elected once every ten years, and commissioners serve for one year, but most of the work is from January to June.
 It's kind of like a local constitutional convention, and only seven counties in WA State have this kind of "home rule" Charter.

 Our charter allows us to set our own election policies and procedures, address government structures and processes, protect specific rights and liberties, enact our own set of laws related to law enforcement, auditing and oversight, and so much more!

-Find out more about our County Charter Review Process here: [COMING SOON]
+Find out more about our County Charter Review Process here, and below is Maya's recorded candidate interview with the League of Women Voters:

 Our general election day is November 5, 2024